 The project will make it possible for any laser process to be designed exactly according to the thermal transformation required by the material, which will mean a significant benefit in terms of productivity, quality and cost reduction.

-It contemplates real applications for laser welding in the automotive sector and additive manufacturing for the aeronautical industry.
-In this case, we will be laser welding for the automotive company Magneti Marelli, and additive laser manufacturing for GFM, a firm in the aeronautical sector.
-However, the methodology will be extrapolable to any application or sector that uses laser technology for processing all types of mechanical material.
+The project contemplates two specific applications.
+In this case, they will be laser welding for the automotive company Magneti Marelli, and additive laser manufacturing for GFM, a firm in the aeronautical sector.
+However, the methodology will be extendable to any application or sector that uses laser technology for processing all types of mechanical material.

 The CUSTODIAN consortium, led by AIMEN, is completed by the following entities: AIDIMME (Spain), NIT (Spain), SECPhO, Politecnico di Milano (Italy), Magneti Marelli (Italy), GFM (Italy), CAILabs (France), TU Wien – Technical University of Vienna (Austria), Precitec (Germany).

 Within the framework of the initiative, AIMEN will be the coordinator and, from the technical point of view, will actively participate as an expert in laser manufacturing processes and will lead the development of the process control system in real time.
 For AIMEN, this project means its consolidation as a world reference centre in laser control processes and technologies and as a prestigious entity in the leadership of European projects.